Olympus E-M5 vs Sony A7 II

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-M5 does not provide wifi capability.

-Both the E-M5 and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the E-M5 and the A7 II have been discontinued, but can regularly be found used on ebay.
 The E-M5 was replaced by the Olympus E-M5 II, while the A7 II was followed by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M5 Manual (free pdf) or the online Sony A7 II Manual.
+Further information on the features and operation of the E-M5 and A7 II can be found, respectively, in the Olympus E-M5 Manual (free pdf) or the online Sony A7 II Manual.

 So what conclusions can be drawn?
 Is the Olympus E-M5 better than the Sony A7 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.